ChrisOrgan/Covid_Analysis/readme.txt

               for background differences among species, such as generation times or adaptive radiation of some lineages, that might affect rates of evolution independently of a punctuational effect.
-            - *Reply:* We can rule out all possible interpretations that come with positive or negative slopes.
         - Rabosky (2012) found that the punctuated model can be supported even when the mode of evolution is gradual so long as rates of speciation and evolution covary.
-            - *Reply:* Mark Pagel and we interpret the punctuation regression model differently than what Rabosky (2012) portrays: Punctuated equilibrium does not equal punctuated trait evolution.
-            - *Reply:* We can rule out all possible interpretations that come with positive or negative slopes.
+This correlation may indicate species selection.
+            - *Reply:* There is no a priori, justifiable mechanistic explanation for species selection in our case.
+            - Because the sampled viral genomes in our study are not contemporaneous, we are not necessarily testing for a correlation between the rates of evolution and transmission.
-        - Lastly, Pennell et al. (2014) point out that we can also interpret the correlation as evidence that higher evolvability decreases extinction risk.
+        - Lastly, Pennell et al. (2014) point out that we can also interpret the correlation as evidence that higher mutation rates and evolvability decrease extinction risk (i.e. more resistant to extinction).
+Alternatively, species with low extinction probabilities have relaxed constraints regarding the amount and direction of evolution they undergo.
-            - *Reply:* We can rule out all possible interpretations that come with positive or negative slopes.
+            - This interpretation is tied to the species selection concept.
+            - *Reply:* Again, there is no a priori, justifiable mechanistic explanation for this scenario.
-        - Is punctuated SARS-CoV-2 genomic evolution a signature of positive selection associated with transmissions into new hosts (Pybus and Rambaut 2009)?
+        - Is punctuated SARS-CoV-2 genomic evolution a signature of positive selection associated with transmissions into new hosts (Nichol et al.
+          1993; Pybus and Rambaut 2009)?
 Or is it the strong effect of the genetic drift because of a founder effect (Mayr 1954)?
-            - Regardless of which interpretation is correct, we didn't find evidence for both.
+            - The latter is a more simple explanation, but note that the twos are not mutually exclusive.
+            - If change during speciation is random or neutral, then microevolution and macroevolution are decoupled (Gould and Eldredge 1993).
+                - Pennell et al. (2014) argue that comparative and paleontological data are insufficient to test the hypothesis above.
+                    - Speciation can correspond with divergent selection and sexual selection.
+                - But, divergent selection (briefly reviewed in Choi et al.
+                  2019) and sexual selection do not apply to our SARS-CoV-2 case.
+            - Gould and Eldredge (1993) brought up Futuyma (1987), who thought that while change may accumulate at any time within a lineage, it can only be "locked up" through reproduction isolation, which is speciation.
     - **References**
+        - Cite Duchene et al. (2020) regarding the slow evolutionary rate of SARS-CoV-2.
         - Use Domingo and Perales (2019) as a citation for transmission bottlenecks.
+        - Cite Yin et al. (2020) when writing about COVID-19 drugs.
+        - Cite Lemey et al. (2020) regarding the use of travel data in phylogeographic analyses.
     - **Background**
         - Read https://nextstrain.org/narratives/ncov/sit-rep/2020-05-15?n=5
           regarding the SARS-CoV-2 evolutionary rate.